 How to Talk With Your Users: In-App Notifications and Messages

-Statistics confirm a high potency of mobile notification systems: thanks to them, users start showing growing purchase activity (the number of actual in-app buyers increases by 9.6 times).
+Statistics confirm the high potency of mobile notification systems: thanks to them, users start showing growing purchase activity (the number of actual in-app buyers increases by 9.6 times).
 Another promising fact: customers receiving any kind of notifications spend 16% more time in applications compared to other users.
 All of these cannot but convince us of the need to supplement our online or mobile platform with such a must-have feature, right?

 But logical questions arise: how does in-app messaging work?
 And what makes real-time push notifications an efficient marketing tool?

 In our blog post, we’d like to analyze these issues at length.

 Above all, what are in-app notifications?
 Is there any difference between them and push notifications?
 Let's figure it out without delay.

 Here we’re dealing with short messages and various alerts that appear on the smartphone screen, irrespective of what we’re doing right now.
 Thus, even if the customer isn't using your application at the moment, he'll still be able to obtain mobile app notifications with the information you want to share with him.

 As to the in-app messaging examples, these are notifications, which the user gets only when he is using the application.
 Among the benefits is the possibility to vary the physical location of the message on the device screen:

 Full-screen messages.
 Visually very appealing, they don’t always lead to an increase in conversion.

 Messages in the center of the screen.
 They are, on average, the most sought-after, as they are more likely to prompt users to immediate action.